The best work gloves for winter for your team

 What sets this standard apart from EN388 is that its evaluation of impact resistance is more forgiving, and rates impact resistance as three different levels:

 Although a pair of winter work gloves looks impact-resistant, this doesn’t mean that they are.
 Always check the rating markings of ANSI/ISEA 138 and look for the symbol that shows its impact resistance rating from levels 1 to 3.
-This marking is often found on the glove itself or is attached to the glove.
+This marking is often found on the gloves themselves or is attached to the gloves.

 5. Level of activity